DEVELOPING THE VISION OF THE COMMUNITY

 In the spring of 2015, The Red Lodge Area Community Foundation hosted 25 community presentations to share information on the current physical state of the building and to facilitate brainstorming sessions about possible uses.
 Ideas have been generated by thoughtful citizens who are envisioning the restoration of Old Roosevelt to better the place we call home.
 The results from the presentations and surveys have been collected and analyzed, and will soon be available to share with the community.
 The community engagement and economic impact studies have been funded through a match grant of $15,000 from the Big Sky Trust Fund, provided by Beartooth RC&D.

 In the fall of 2016, there was a design workshop the spanned three days at the Old Roosevelt school.
 The design workshop was comprised of numerous professionals in Theater Planning, Architecture and Outdoor Space Design, Business Plan and Sustainability, and Multi Use and Shared Space Design.
 The workshop brought together committed community members with people from across the country to best move forward the development of the project.
-The focus is now moving forward to developing the programs that will best benefit our community and be sustainable in the years to come.

 The role of the Red Lodge Area Community Foundation in the Revitalize Old Roosevelt project is that of “neutral convener,” meaning Foundation staff and resources are dedicated to bringing stakeholders and community voices to the discussion, and facilitate decision making and action.
 Maintaining the highest level of professional transparency is vital to accomplish these goals, and propel the project in a positive direction.
 We encourage you to review this information, and submit any questions or concerns to: firstname.lastname@example.org